For authorities worldwide, the fight to protect passports against fraud remains as intense as ever.

 Finally, we've got the cover covered too…

 We use a latex saturated cover material.
-As already described, this is fully bonded with a combination of adhesives that adhere permanently the cover and end pages to the passport.
+As already described, this is fully bonded with a combination of adhesives that adhere to the cover and end pages to the passport permanently.
 The passport is stiff enough to lay flat, yet flexible enough to permit secure bonding to the end pages.

 Overall lesson of secure passport papers techniques and design